Dulux: Dulux in Canada

 The Dulux decorative paint business In Canada was sold to the PPG Architectural Coatings division of PPG Industries in December 2012.

 Dulux Decorator Centre

 In the United Kingdom, AkzoNobel operates the trade and retail store chain of Dulux Decorator Centre.
-There are now over 200 branches, predominantly in England, though there are more than twenty in Scotland, with six in Wales and four in Northern Ireland.
-Offering the Dulux Trade brand along with other AkzoNobel brands such as Armstead, Hammerite, and Cuprinol, it is also a supplier of decorating accessories, wallpaper and workwear from a large number of other manufacturers.
+There are now over 200 branches, predominantly in England, though there are also branches in Scotland, Wales and Northern Ireland.

 Dulux Select Decorators

 The Dulux Select Decorators scheme is a nationwide network of professional decorators.
 The concept was originated by Dulux in 1996 to assure consumers of high-quality work including a two-year guarantee supported by the leading paint manufacturing brand.

 Dulux Trade Contract Partnership

 Dulux Trade Contract Partnership is a scheme for independently assessed, quality assured contractors.
 Dulux Trade Contract Partners undergo regular site visits by independent scheme assessors to monitor standards and to identify opportunities for improvement.

+Colour of the Year

+For more than 20 years, Dulux colour experts have been studying global trends and creating the Colour of the Year: